ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Let’s explore what sparks might fly when TypeScript and React come together.</blockquote>

 <h3>4.
-How to create Tabs Component like MUI Tabs from scratch in React JS. - <a href="https://medium.com/@sriramhssagar/how-to-create-tabs-component-like-mui-tabs-from-scratch-in-react-js-11e6cba4c51a" target="_blank" rel="noopener noreferrer">link</a></h3>
+Automating Prisma entity creations in Next.js –and using reCAPTCHA V3 with server actions - <a href="https://medium.com/@andrewmart.in/automating-prisma-entity-creations-in-next-js-and-using-recaptcha-v3-with-server-actions-1045297ae300" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sriram H S`**
+✍️ **posted by `Andrew Martin`**

-<blockquote>In this Article we will go through in detail on how to create a Tab component similar to that of Material UI tabs component from scratch in…</blockquote>
+<blockquote>I run a music website and recently added the ability for public, unauthenticated users to submit new Artists.
+Artists are “bands” or…</blockquote>

 <h3>5.
 React 19 is coming, what’s new? - <a href="https://medium.com/stackademic/react-19-is-coming-whats-new-79e2d4b948e4" target="_blank" rel="noopener noreferrer">link</a></h3>